IEG Company Updates

 EGBERT TAYLOR NAMED NATIONAL RECYCLING AWARDS FINALIST

-Egbert Taylor and South Ayrshire Council will join illustrious businesses and organisations at the National Recycling Awards 2020, which takes place on 15 December, after both organisations were today announced as joint finalists for the Partnership Excellence โ€“ Public/Private Sector Award.
-Both organisations were shortlisted following a successful partnership initiative that delivered huge recycling gains…
+Egbert Taylor and South Ayrshire Council will join illustrious businesses and organisations at the National Recycling Awards 2020, which takes place on 15 December, after both organisations were today announced as joint finalists for the Partnership Excellence – Public/Private Sector Award.
+Both organisations were shortlisted following a successful partnership initiative that delivered huge recycling gains for South Ayrshire.
+Combining Egbert Taylor’s patented T-Lock system, which enables bin lids to automatically lock when depressed, and its Lid in Lid with restricted aperture solution, South Ayrshire Council was able to deliver an overall contamination reduction of 35 per cent.
+Prior to the…

-• Win while youโ€™re binning: the case for smart waste collection
+• Win while you’re binning: the case for smart waste collection

-Win while youโ€™re binning: the case for smart waste collection
+Win while you’re binning: the case for smart waste collection

-by Emmett Reidy, Business Development Director at Egbert Taylor Iโ€™ve been working in the disruptive waste technology market for over a decade now, and during that time the bin and market has changed โ€“ considerably, I am glad to say.
-With the advancement in cellular and battery technology, as well as Local Authoritiesโ€™ openness to…
+by Emmett Reidy, Business Development Director at Egbert Taylor I’ve been working in the disruptive waste technology market for over a decade now, and during that time the bin and market has changed – considerably, I am glad to say.
+With the advancement in cellular and battery technology, as well as Local Authorities’ openness to embrace and integrate technology into their day to day operations, technology, data and efficiencies are no longer scary words but expectations when looking to meet current environmental demands.
+The bin has gone from being a simple container to becoming an integral part of the IoT…

 • EGBERT TAYLOR REPORTS GROWTH